Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Singular limits in the Nondimensionalized Model

 \textbf{Singular Limit as $\delta \to 0$} \\ Alternatively, letting $\delta \to 0$ and fixing $\varepsilon > 0$ in the slow system \cref{eq:pBC_ICa_slow} yields the 5D \textit{slow layer problem}:

 where the superslow variable $ca_{tot}$ is a constant parameter.

-The set of equilibrium points of the slow layer problem \cref{eq:pBC_ICa_slowlayer} is a one-dimensional subset of $M_s$ called the \textit{superslow manifold} and is denoted by $M_{ss}$:

-Again, similar to $M_s$, for $0 < \delta \ll 1$, the normally hyperbolic parts of $M_{ss}$ perturb to locally invariant manifolds, which we shall simply refer to as $M_{ss}$.
+The set of equilibrium points of the slow layer problem \cref{eq:pBC_ICa_slowlayer} is a one-dimensional subset of $M_s$ called the \textit{superslow manifold} and is denoted by $M_{ss}$: \RED{ } Again, similar to $M_s$, for $0 < \delta \ll 1$, the normally hyperbolic parts of $M_{ss}$ perturb to locally invariant manifolds, which we shall simply refer to as $M_{ss}$.
 Interesting dynamics are expected to occur near nonhyperbolic points on $M_{ss}$ where Fenichel's theory (GSPT) breaks down.
 These include Hopf or saddle-node fold bifurcations of the slow layer problem \cref{eq:pBC_ICa_slowlayer}.

 Taking the same limit, i.e., $\delta \to 0$ with $\varepsilon>0$, in the superslow system \cref{eq:pBC_ICa_superslow} leads to the \textit{superslow reduced problem} representing the dynamics of the superslow variable $ca_{tot}$ along the $M_{ss}$ \cref{eq:pBC_ICa_Mss}: